HackerXeroid/dev-module-quiz-app/README.md

-# Quiz App Fast
+# Basic Quiz Application

-This is a quiz application developed using [insert technology/framework here].
+This is a quiz application developed using vanilla JavaScript.
 It allows users to take quizzes on various topics and provides instant feedback on their answers.

 ## Features